Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond

-However, Flat-LoRA and EFlat-LoRA introduce additional memory overhead.
-Specifically, Flat-LoRA temporarily stores the original values of $\mathbf{B}$ and $\mathbf{A}$, as well as the gradients of $\mathbf{A}$.
-The memory usage of Flat-LoRA is calibrated as follows:
+However, FMLoRA and EFMLoRA introduce additional memory overhead.
+Specifically, FMLoRA temporarily stores the original values of $\mathbf{B}$ and $\mathbf{A}$, as well as the gradients of $\mathbf{A}$.
+The memory usage of FMLoRA is calibrated as follows:

 where $\text{M}_{\text{LoRA}}$ indicates the memory required by LoRA.
-The memory of EFlat-LoRA needs to maintain the EMA perturbation on $\mathbf{B}$ as follows:
+The memory of EFMLoRA needs to maintain the EMA perturbation on $\mathbf{B}$ as follows:

 Notably, modern optimizers like AdamW already require $O(2\times(nr+rm))$ memory for momentum and second-moment statistics when applied to LoRA.